Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 !!! note

     The spec does not specify how to split the IRIs into names and prefixes.
 You can use any strategy you want, as long as you follow the rules above.
-The simplest way is to split the IRI at the last occurrence of the `#` or `/` character – this is what the Scala implementation uses.
+The simplest way is to split the IRI at the last occurrence of the `#` or `/` character – this is what the Java implementation uses.

     **These prefixes are not meant to be user-facing**, they can be entirely arbitrary and DO NOT correspond to, for example `@prefix` declarations in Turtle.
 If you want to preserve such user-facing namespace declarations, use the [`RdfNamespaceDeclaration`](#namespace-declarations) feature instead.